qkeyco/EthVaultPQ/README.md

 - No private keys in files
 - MetaMask signs all transactions
 - Keep original filenames (use `_BEFOREFIX` for backups)
-- Always use port 5173 for dashboard
+- Dashboard runs on port 5174
 - Extensive testing before deployment

 ## Roadmap